vpenso/scripts/docs/blockchain.md

 * **Chaining Blocks**
   - Blocks contain a hash digest of the previous block's header
   - Altering a block, alters its header, and subsequently alters all following blocks, which is easy to detect

+### Consensus Models

+The consensus mechanism defines the rules that decide on the contributions by the various participants of the blockchain.
+Basically an algorithm to select one (of many) participant to receive the right to add new transactions.

+* **Proof of Work** (PoW)
+  - Mine - Solve a difficult computationally intensive puzzle (with an easy to check solution)
+  - Participant publishes the next block by being the first to mine a proof
+  - The difficulty of the proof may be adjusted over time to influence how often blocks are being published
+  - An **incentive model** is used to reward publishing nodes to expand computation resources to maintain the blockchain
+* **Proof of Stake** (PoS)
+  - Stake, investment into the system by a given user (increasing the interest to maintain the blockchain)
+  - Amount of stake a participant has is a determining factor for publishing new blocks
+  - Less computing intensive compared to PoW, reward usually based on transaction fees
+  - Approaches to choose a publisher: random selection of staked users, multi-round voting, coin aging, delegate system
+* **Proof of Authority/Identity** (PoA)
+  - Identity/reputation as a stake (no need to mining)
+  - Transactions/blocks checked by approved publishers/accounts aka. validators
+  - Only non-consecutive blocks can be approved by any one validator (semi distribute trust)
+* **Proof of Elapsed Time** (PoET)
+  - Randomized timer system for network system, grants signed time-objects to participants
+  - Time-objects determined by a fair lottery system (with equal likelihood for all participants)
+  - The winning time-object selects the block leader abel to produce new transactions/blocks
+* **Round Robin**, publishers take turns in creating blocks

+Other terminology:

+* **Genesis Block** - First block (only pre-configured block), initial state of the system
+  - All subsequent blocks added to the chain based on the agreed-upon consensus model
+  - Users can verify every block independently beginning from the genesis block
+* **Ledger Conflict**
+  - Multiple blocks published at the same time, different version of the blockchain at a given moment
+  - The blockchain network needs to resolve conflicts to have consistency
+  - Resolution, i.e. adopt the longer blockchain